Master of Interior Architecture (MIA) Curriculum

 This review provides students with an opportunity to elicit feedback from faculty on their progress mid-way through the program.

 Students in the MIA program are invited to participate in the Fallingwater Maymester.
 Typically offered in the first Maymester of study, students have the unique opportunity to explore, study, and experience Frank Lloyd Wright's masterpiece via a 5-day, 4-night on site residency.

 Students learn and apply relevant building codes as they relate to the hearlth, safety, and life safety of the occupant.
 This course addresses energy laws, the priciples of Universal design, and accessible code compliance.
 Pre-requisites: IAR520, IAR535

-This studio addresses problem identification and problem solving in the context of small-scale projects of modest scope.
-Emphasis is placed on human factors, space planning, spatial experience, scale, basic elements of 2-D design, concept development, space planning, scale, textiles, and color with respect to user needs.
+This studio addresses problem identification and problem solving in the context of medium to large-scale projects of modest scope.
+Emphasis is placed on human factors, space planning, spatial experience, scale, basic elements of 2-D and 3-D design, concept devlopment, space planning, scale, textiles, and color with respect to user needs.

-This studio addresses problem identification and problem solving in the context of small scale projects of modest scope.
-Emphasis is placed on programming human factors, space planning, spatial experience, scale, materials, furniture, fixtures, equipment, and color with respect to user needs.
-Additional Fee: Course Computing Fee
+The studio addresses problem identification and solutions in the context of medium to-large scale projects of complex scope.
+Emphasis is placed on programming human factors, universal design principles, space planning, spatial experience, scale, materials, furniture, fixtures, equipment, and color with respect to user needs.

 3 IAR530 Interior Materials